Saltarelle/SaltarelleCompiler/readme.md

 Currently it does not support

 * LINQ (as in the Enumerable class that contains all extension methods).
-This will be solved by writing an import library for [JSLINQ](http://jslinq.codeplex.com/) or [Linq.js](http://linqjs.codeplex.com/).
+This will be solved by writing an import library for [JSLINQ](http://jslinq.codeplex.com/) or [Linq.js](http://linqjs.codeplex.com/),
+* NodeJS (because the runtime library expects to be running in a browser),
-* Query expressions (eg. from a in b select a.name).
+* Query expressions (eg. from a in b select a.name),
-* goto (incl. goto case).
+* goto (incl. goto case),
-* yield break / yield return.
+* yield break / yield return,
-* await (C# 5).
+* await (C# 5),
-* Multi-dimensional arrays.
+* Multi-dimensional arrays,
-* Expression trees
+* Expression trees,
-* operator true / operator false (does anybody use these?)
+* operator true / operator false (does anybody use these?),
-* "extern alias"
+* "extern alias",
 * Clipped integer type (short/byte).
-It will correctly use integers such that when you assign a double to an integer, or divide two integers, the result will be an integer, but it does not support an integer type which can only have values in the range 0-65535
+It will correctly use integers such that when you assign a double to an integer, or divide two integers, the result will be an integer, but it does not support an integer type which can only have values in the range 0-65535,
-* Checked/unchecked
+* Checked/unchecked,
 * User-defined value types (structs)

 All these things are on the todo list to address, in the approximate order above, but not until after the official release.